queryluke/masseffect-5e/static/data/backgrounds/scrapper.md

 __Feature: Another Alien's Trash...__.
 You see value in mechanical junk, broken machines, and antiquated equipment.
 Sometimes you can repair an item to working conditions and sell it to a collector for a profit.
 You have exonet connections and knowledge of what collectors want what objects.
-You also have encyclopedia knowledge about what gear, weapons, and devices contain valuable or rare materials and you know how to salvage those materials from the containing items.
+You also have encyclopedic knowledge about what gear, weapons, and devices contain valuable or rare materials and you know how to salvage those materials from the containing items.

 <div class="hr"></div>